Lexxx42/toy-shop/README.md

 ## Project information

-It is necessary to develop a project for a draw in a toy store.
+It is necessary to develop a project for a lottery in a toy store.
 The functionality should include adding new toys and setting the weight for toys to fall out.

 ---